List of weapons in the American Civil War: Grenades

 Thousands of hand grenades were used by belligerents on both sides, although shortcomings in the weapons of the time kept them from seeing widespread use; primarily they were reserved for sieges or trench warfare.
 One of the most common were Ketchum grenades, of which the Union government purchased 90,000 in total.
 Others included the Adams grenade and the Haynes "Excelsior" percussion grenade.
 Many artillery shells were also converted into makeshift grenades and either thrown or rolled down onto the enemy.

 Land mines and sea mines

-The American Civil War saw the use of land mines, sea mines, booby traps and improvised explosive devices, which were collectively referred to as "torpedoes."
+The American Civil War saw the use of land mines, sea mines, booby traps and improvised explosive devices, which were collectively referred to as "torpedoes".
 These weapons were primarily used by the Confederates, who established a Torpedo Bureau to oversee their production.
 Gabriel J. Rains, who ran the Torpedo Bureau, pioneered the use of explosive devices on land, while Matthew Fontaine Maury was responsible for developing the first sea mines.

 Although these explosive devices were effective, they were considered by officers on both sides to be cowardly, uncivilized weapons.
 Confederate general James Longstreet banned their used under his command, while Union general William T. Sherman hated them so much he reportedly ordered Confederate prisoners of war to march ahead of his troops to trigger any hidden explosives.

+The first time American soldiers encountered torpedoes came during the Siege of Yorktown after the Confederates had abandoned the city.
+Gabriel Rains, then the commander of an Alabama and Georgia brigade, had taken upon himself to attach sensitive detonation devices of his own making to artillery shells; these he concealed not only in front of the Confederate lines, but within their own trenchworks and the city itself.
+This included boobytrapping many common items placed throughout the city.
+In the room of one Yorktown house, under a table was a coffeepot connected by string to a weight.
+If the pot was moved, the weight would fall on a torpedo, detonating it.
+An electrical telegraph station was rigged to blow if anyone touched the instrument, which it did when an operator attached to III Corps attempted to use it, killing him instantly.